Last updated: June 5, 2020

 Self employed income support scheme

 Crucially, they have not offered any support for single director limited companies who only take earnings through dividends.
 There is some pressure for this as it represents a large group.
-So we will monitor the situation carefully and update if there is a change.
+So we will monitor the situation carefully and update if there is a change - as of writing there is still no change.

 We recommend you read the above page if you are self-employed.
 At this moment there is no action to take.
 If you qualify for the scheme, the government will contact you and invite you to apply.
 There is no information on this process yet, but we'll update when we have more insight to share.